PrakharIITB/Spring-boot-api/README.md

 ## How It Works

 ### 1. Query Parsing
-The query passed by the user (e.g., "give all medium scale manufacturers in Chicago who do molding") is processed by the `QueryParserService`.
+The query passed by the user (e.g., "give all medium scale manufacturers in Chicago who do molding") is processed by the `FilterKeywords`.
 The service uses regular expressions to extract filters such as scale, location, and manufacturing process.

 ### 2. Query Object Creation
 The extracted filters are used to create a `QueryObject` that represents the search criteria.